Apache Spark vs Hadoop MapReduce – Feature Wise Comparison [Infographic]

 - Hadoop MapReduce – It enables users to run SQL queries using Apache Hive.

 - Hadoop MapReduce – MapReduce is also highly scalable we can keep adding n number of nodes in the cluster.
-Also, a largest known Hadoop cluster is of 14000 nodes.
+Also, the largest known Hadoop cluster is of 14000 nodes.

 xxii.
 The line of code